Wikia/infobox-template-builder/docs/serializers.md

 let xml = `<infobox>...</infobox>`;
 let obj = deserialize(xml);

 let data = obj.data; // InfoboxData instance or null
 let theme = obj.theme; // InfoboxThemeData instance or null
 let backToXml = serialize(data, theme);

 formatXml(xml) === backToXml; // true
 ```
-Note that there are no public APIs for serializers, they are called by `InfoboxTemplateBuilder` when initializing and saving infoboxe templates.
+Note that there are no public APIs for serializers, they are called by `InfoboxTemplateBuilder` when initializing and saving infobox templates.